Dance Movement Theraphy

-– This description of Dance Movement Psychotherapy comes from the Association of Dance Movement Therapy in the UK:
+– This description of Dance Movement therapy comes from the Association of Dance Movement Therapy in the UK:

-“Dance Movement Psychotherapy is the psychotherapeutic use of movement and dance through which a person can engage creatively in a process to further their emotional, cognitive, physical and social integration.
+“Dance Movement therapy is the therapeutic use of movement and dance through which a person can engage creatively in a process to further their emotional, cognitive, physical and social integration.
 It is founded on the principle that movement reflects an individual’s patterns of thinking and feeling.
 Through acknowledging and supporting clients’ movements the therapist encourages development and integration of new adaptive movement patterns together with the emotional experiences that accompany such changes.
-Dance Movement Psychotherapy is practised as both individual and group therapy in health, education and social service settings and in private practice.
+Dance Movement therapy is practised as both individual and group therapy in health, education and social service settings and in private practice.

 Dance Movement Therapists work with a wide variety of clients including people who are emotionally distressed, people with learning difficulties, those with physical or mental illness and people who want to use the medium for personal growth.